flowthought/configs/vim/README.md

 To input them in insert mode, press Ctrl-V and the esc or enter key.
 The ctrl-v inserts the next non-digit literally.
 See :help i\_CTRL-V

+Read :h eol and :h fixeol to understand behavior regarding EOLs at the end of files.

 --------------------------------------------------------------------------------

 [1]: https://danielmiessler.com/study/vim/#gs.CNpdkew